nuntiodev/.github/profile/README.md

 You are welcome to contribute to one of our Softcorp API Blocks:
  - [User Block](https://github.com/softcorp-io/block-user-service): simple, secure and scalable user management.

-## What is Social by Softcorp? 🤙
-Social by Softcorp is a verified & responsible social network that we are currently building on top of Softcorp Blocks and National ID Providers.
-Stay tuned 😎

 ## What is Softcorp Cloud? ☁️
 Softcorp Cloud is build on top of the above open source projects.
 Softcorp Cloud enables your organization to go to market faster, and when you have a battle-tested idea, you can easily move the open source building blocks from Softcorp Cloud to your own data center!
 We will even help you with it.
 Go to [Softcorp Cloud](https://cloud.softcorp.io) and get started right away!